davatorium/rofi/doc/rofi-manpage.markdown

   * `Ctrl-space`: Set selected item as input text.
   * `Shift-Del`: Delete entry from history.
   * `grave`: Toggle case sensitivity.
+  * `Alt-Shift-S`: Take a screenshot and store this in the Pictures directory.

 To get a full list of keybindings, see `rofi -dump-xresources | grep kb-`.
 Keybindings can be modified using the configuration systems.